Remnant Lab >> Discover. Divert. Delight.

 Imagine layer upon layer of fabric stacked with puzzle pieces of patterns tightly interlocked on top.
-You then cut out each pattern piece, label them and bundle them for sewing.
-You are now staring at your table with all of the unused layers of fabric and wonder, "What should I do with this?"
+You cut out each pattern piece, then label them and bundle them for sewing.
+You are now staring at your table with the unused layers of fabric and wonder, "What should I do with this?"

 One reason the pollution from the fashion industry comes in second to oil and gas is that many factories answer this question by simply throwing these fabric cut-aways directly into the garbage.